KourpidisParis/E-Shop/README.md

 # E-Shop
 Simple E-shop

-The sell shop template was used
+The sell shop template was used.

 I added code in php for the eshop functionality

+Attention.
+The database must be set up.

 ## E-shop page
 ![Screenshot](final_images/1.png